The Bear Creek School

 The Bear Creek School is a preschool through grade twelve private school in Redmond, Washington.
 Educating around 840 students, the school is a non-denominational Christian religious school, focusing on college preparation.
 It was established in 1988.
 The head of school is Patrick Carruth.
 As of 2020, school review website Niche ranks The Bear Creek School as the best Christian high school, third best private K-12 school, and seventh best college prep private high schools in Washington state.

+A long-term rival school of TBCS, in terms of athletics, is The Overlake School, also located in Redmond, Washington.

 Campuses

 The Bear Creek School has three campuses in Redmond, Washington.
 The Main campus houses kindergarten through grade 8.
 The Upper School houses grades 9-12, and the third, or Valley Campus houses preschool and pre-k.

 Academics

 In profiles of the school, The Bear Creek School was one of 50 private schools nationwide selected in the 2014 Blue Ribbon School of Excellence and the only school in the State of Washington, public or private, recognized by U.S. Secretary of Education Arne Duncan.

 The Bear Creek School is accredited by the Northwest Commission of Colleges and Universities and the Northwest Association of Independent Schools.
 The school is also a member of the Association of Christian Schools International.

 Despite being a small school, Bear Creek students have had consistent successes in the National Merit Scholarship competition: